dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1505: Country support should align with principles of justice.
+### T1505: Support is given only when the country's actions are just.

 |Support|
 |---|